There are many reasons planners like to combine Strava Metro data with their bike counter data. The two most common reasons are:

 Step 1: Find your counter location

-Step 2: Select edges
+Step 2: Select edges and date range

 On the left side panel, you can select a custom date range.
-Let’s start by looking at April 1st.
-In this example, there were 225 activities across the bridge.

-Step 4: Export data
+Step 3: Export data

 If you only need a small amount of data, you can select each date individually.
 But in this case, where we’re looking at daily data for a full month, we’re going to export that data so we can quickly combine it with the bike counter data.

-Step 5: Format your spreadsheet
+Step 4: Format your spreadsheet and calculate the R-squared value

-Step 8: Further analysis
+Step 5: Further analysis and additional reading

 There are numerous steps you can take from here using this correlation work, including: